amgad-rady/amgad-rady.github.io/gsoc-2020/report.md

 # Support Java 11/12 for jpf-core

-Java PathFinder (JPF) is an open source model checker for the Java programming language.
-JPF automatically checks Java bytecode for subtle bugs due to randomization and concurrency that are typically missed by conventional testing techniques.
+[Java PathFinder](https://github.com/javapathfinder) (JPF) is an open source model checker for the Java programming language.
+At the core of JPF is a Java virtual machine that branches on non-deterministic points in the bytecode and searches the generated state space for erroneous exection.
+Through this branching, JPF checks Java bytecode for subtle bugs due to randomization and concurrency, like data races and deadlocks, which are typically missed by conventional testing techniques.

 JPF does not yet fully implement the features of Java 11 - support extends only to Java 8 - including features as simple as string concatenation.
 This is an especially difficult situation given that Oracle has initiated an “end of public updates process” for Java 8 (although it is interesting to note that Oracle will continue “premier support” for Java 8).
 It is likely that many Java users will migrate to higher versions, and unless JPF fully supports the new features of a higher version of Java it is unlikely to be used and adopted.